niharikapatil2306/niharikapatil2306/README.md

 ## About Me

 Currently pursuing my **Master's in Machine Learning** while developing cutting-edge AI solutions that bridge complex algorithms with intuitive user experiences.
 My work spans from **protein engineering research** to **autonomous systems**, with a passion for creating applications that solve real-world problems.

+*Powered by endless cups of coffee and a love for elegant code* ☕

 ## Current Research